mirror/dd-wrt/src/router/frr/doc/user/ospfd.rst

    packets.
 This command disables those per-interface sockets, and causes ospfd to use a single socket per ospf instance for sending and receiving packets.

+.. clicmd:: forwarding-address-self

+   By default, when an OSPF router redistributes routes into OSPF, it sets the forwarding address field of the resulting next-hop.

+   When this command is configured, the router sets the forwarding address field to its own address, causing other routers to send traffic for the redistributed routes to ASBR directly.

+   This command is useful in scenarios where the ASBR is multi-homed (ECMP) and the administrator wants to ensure that traffic for redistributed routes is sent to the correct next-hop.

 .. _ospf-area: